We may earn revenue from the products available on this page and participate in affiliate programs. Learn More ›

 Although trying to create one’s own pressurized flea bomb isn’t recommended, there are DIY solutions that can help consumers take care of some flea infestations without having to rely on store-bought products.
 DIYers can make a quick flea killer and repellent by mixing about eight drops of peppermint oil with 1 cup of water or mixing 2 teaspoons of neem oil with 4 cups of water.
 Apply the spray to carpets, pet bedding, and other areas where fleas are known to hide to kill the pests on contact.

-Alternatively, DIYers can consider the expert advice of Nicole Carpenter, president of Black Pest Prevention, who suggests diatomaceous earth: “It acts as a microscopic abrasive that cuts through the fleas’ shells and larvae.
+Alternatively, DIYers can consider the expert advice of Nicole Carpenter, president of Black Pest Prevention, who suggests diatomaceous earth.
+She says, “It acts as a microscopic abrasive that cuts through the fleas’ shells and larvae.
 Importantly, it is harmless to both humans and pets.”
-Detailed information on how to use diatomaceous earth can be found in our handy household guide.
+Diatomaceous earth has many usages, and it can be used to eradicate fleas without the use of chemicals.

 Jump to Our Top Picks